Menged-mate/MengedMate/README.md

 ## Deployment on Render

-This application is configured for deployment on Render using the `render.yaml` file, which sets up separate services for the frontend and backend.
+This application is configured for deployment on Render using the `render.yaml` file, which sets up a combined service for both frontend and backend at https://mengedmate.onrender.com/.

 ### Prerequisites